sumdher/VSCode-on-Android/README.md

 2. Full backend, local execution: [code-server](https://github.com/coder/code-server) (on a proot distro), which opens in the browser.
 3. An app on the Play Store [VScode for Android](https://play.google.com/store/apps/details?id=dev.environment.VScode_PaidR1&hl=en), which basically is a webapp, putting it in the same category as 2.

 What they all have in common is that they run in the browser.
 That's alright, but you can't do certain things like connect to a remote machine via SSH and develop remotely.
-Certain extensions are just not supported for web-based VSCode and remote-ssh is one of them.
+Certain extensions are just not supported by web-based VSCode and remote-ssh is one of them.

 After following this guide, you will be able to use the full-blown desktop app with all the desktop extensions and functionalities.